The center of our faith, the center of our week.

 All: Let us rejoice and be glad in it.

-*PRAYER OF CONFESSION Bob Concitis
+*PRAYER OF CONFESSION Rebekah Gayley

 *ASSURANCE OF PARDON

-*RESPONSE OF PRAISE 659 “Know That God Is Good” MUNGU NI MWEMA
+*REASPONSE OF PRAISE 659 “Know That God Is Good” MUNGU NI MWEMA

 *PASSING OF THE PEACE